 Children may bring their lunches from home.
 Students may also bring a snack for recess.
 Please pack appropriate, nutritious foods.
-Candy, chips, dessert items, "juice" drinks that are less than 50% juice, and soft drinks are not allowed.
+Candy, chips, dessert items, "juice" drinks that are less than 50% juice, energy drinks, coffee/caffeine-drinks, and soda drinks are not allowed.